 Today, we know that the main benefits of Swedish massage come from gentle, enjoyable stimulation of the nervous system, which can have moderate effects on pain and significant effects on depression, anxiety, and feelings of isolation.

-Because of its simplicity and the ease with which it can be applied to a variety of people, Swedish massage is often used as basic training in massage schools before students are introduced to other modalities such as deep tissue, myofascial, or other cultural styles like Thai massage and shiatsu.
+Because of its simplicity and ease that therapists can apply to a variety of people, Swedish massage is often used as basic training in massage schools before students are introduced to other types of massage, like deep tissue, sports massage, and trigger point therapy, or other cultural styles like Thai massage and shiatsu.

 This soft touch provides a safe foundation for more advanced work and allows therapists the freedom to improvise within a familiar framework as they develop their own unique style.